Te Roti railway station: Facilities

-By 1904, there was also a 25ft x 21ft goods shed and cart approach built.
+By 1904, there was also a 25 ft x 21 ft goods shed and cart approach built.

 Junction station

 In 1914, after years of debate, authorisation was granted to construct the Opunake Branch railway line starting at Te Roti.
 This required the station to be rebuilt, including the construction of a new island station building and signal box and construction of twin tracks north from the station.
 In 1915, earthworks had begun widening cuttings north of the station as well as shifting the level crossing south of the station further south.
 There was also calls from the Hāwera Chamber of Commercie to have the northern level crossing at Skeet Road replaced with an overbridge, which was eventually built.
 By March 1916, the new station building was reported as almost complete.
 However, it wouldn't be until July 1923 that the new branch railway eventually opened.

 The new station featured an island platform with a signal box, positioned between the main line to the east and the branch line to the west.
 The layout included two loops on the eastern (main line) side—along with a backshunt and a goods shed—and an additional loop on the western (branch line) side.
 The station was also equipped with interlocked semaphore signals, including both home and distant signals.
 Two railway houses were also constructed.